Chia-Network/chips/CHIPs/chip-joshpainter-auctions.md

 Superseded-By | none

 ## Abstract
 Auction is one of the oldest methods of negotiating the exchange of goods and commodities between buyers and sellers.
-As early as 500 BC, Babylonians held auctions.
-Later, ancient Greeks and Romans would auction off their spoils of battle to gain treasure for the war effort.
+Babylonians held auctions as early as 500 BC.
+Later, ancient Greeks and Romans auctioned off their spoils of battle to gain treasure for the war effort.
 More recently, the Internet has enabled a massive new market for online auctions.
 Starting with eBay in 1995 and growing every year, online auctions continue to be an important method for trading assets to this day.

 However, even with all this history, auctions still have unsolved risks for the buyer, the seller, and especially the auction house holding the auction itself.
 The Chia blockchain, along with the coinset model and Chialisp, brings about new and unique opportunities to improve on this millenia-old practice and eliminate risk for all parties.
 This document will explore the counterparty risks and issues with modern-day auction.
 It will then propose high-level solutions to these problems using puzzles created in Chialisp and executed directly on the Chia blockchain.
 Finally, it will recommend detailed specifications that can be used to build these Chialisp puzzles to enable these solutions.